-This section, more realistically, assumes that the government keeps its consumption spending per household between 2014 and 2200 at the 2014 benchmark level instead of cutting it to balance the budget (See Figure 9).
+This section, more realistically, assumes that the government keeps its consumption spending per house-hold between 2014 and 2200 at the 2014 benchmark level instead of cutting it to balance the budget (See Figure 3).
 This assumption creates a fiscal imbalance each year in 2014-2200 or, equivalently, creates a fiscal gap in the current fiscal policy.
 The government then introduces an alternative fiscal policy to close this fiscal gap and make the fiscal policy sustainable.
-The alternative fiscal policies introduced in this section are to keep the government's net worth per household at the 2014 level after the growth adjustment.33 Under each of the above policy assumptions, this paper solves the model with the aging population for an equilibrium transition path in 2014-2200.
+The alternative fiscal policies introduced in this section are to keep the government's net worth per household at the 2014 level after the growth adjustment.
+Under each of the above policy assumptions, this paper solves the model with the aging population for an equilibrium transition path in 2014-2200.
 Thus, each policy experiment shows the effect of the aging population on the economy with the additional budgetary feedback through a specific policy change to close the fiscal gap.

-- increasing lump-sum taxes uniformly, - raising progressive income tax rates proportionally, - raising the flat consumption tax rate, - cutting Social Security (OASI, DI, HI) benefits proportionally, and - raising Social Security (OASI, DI, HI) payroll tax rates proportionally, - cutting S.S. benefits and raising payroll tax rates proportionally,
+- raising progressive income tax rates proportionally, - raising Social Security (OASI, DI, HI) payroll tax rates independently, - cutting Social Security (OASI, DI, HI) benefits independently, and